Automation Testing Guide: How and Why to Automate Manual Testing

 For more information on what an automation testing strategy is, what it should include, and how to create a good one, take a look at our recent article on automated testing strategy creation.

 Statistics indicate that 26% of organizations struggle with finding the right tool to enhance their automation capabilities.
 Different tools are created for different types of automation testing purposes.
-Tools can also be paid and open-source, which further complicates decision-making for companies operating on a strict budget.
+Tools can also be paid and open-source, which further complicates decision-making for companies operating on a budget.

 Finally, there is always the option to create a custom automation tool to reap more potential benefits of automation, although this option is associated with high costs, advanced team skills, and delaying the project start to allow the tool to be developed.
-So, how exactly do you make the right choice from dozens of various tools available today?
+So, how exactly do you make the right choice from the dozens of tools available today?
 Here are a few things you need to consider:

 1. Project objectives.
-Here you need to decide what exactly you are trying to automate and what the desired project outcomes are.
+Here, you need to decide what exactly you are trying to automate and what the desired project outcomes are.

 2. Capabilities and limitations of a specific tool.
 Specifically, the right automation tool should support the necessary programming languages and testing types, as well as hardware and software characteristics.

 3. Project budget.
-It’s very rare that an entire automation project can be run using only open-source automation tools.
+It’s very rare that an entire automation project can be run using just open-source automation tools.
 And paid tools can cost from a few dollars per month to a few thousand for a lifetime license.

 4. Learning curve.
 This is where you need to match your team’s expertise to the ease of use offered by the tool.
 In some cases, training the team to use a new tool takes more time than finding a more familiar tool.